 A BIT ABOUT ME...

-My name is Laurie Taylor, I am 21 years old and I am a professional Alpine Ski Racer.
+My name is Laurie Taylor, I am 20 years old and I am a professional Alpine Ski Racer.
 In 2018, I competed at my first Olympic Games in Pyeongchang and last year I had my first year following the full slalom World Cup tour.

 I started skiing when I was 6 years old on a family holiday.
-From that moment I loved skiing and this led me to start racing on dry slopes and join the Aldershot ski race team when I was 9.
+From this moment I loved skiing and this led me to start racing on dry slopes and join the Aldershot ski race team when I was 9.
 I was very keen and wanted to get as many runs as possible on the training courses.
-It wasn’t long before I started joining in with other clubs (Bromley and Southampton), as well, to get more training.
-I went from coming nearly last to getting podiums within my first season.
+It wasn’t long before I started joining in with other clubs (Bromley and Southampton) for more training.